 Attacking the supply vs the demand of the crime has always been a great debate with prostitution.
 But I think it’s too narrow-minded to actually be a policy platform.
 Instead of fighting it through the lens of economics, let’s fight it through the lens of victimhood.

 The women are the victims.
-The purchasers are the demand.
-The pimps are the perpetrators.
+Purchasers are the demand.
+Pimps are the perpetrators.
 Incentivize and help the victims, punish the criminals.
 The same is true of the drug trade–punishing the addict does little as they are the victim.
 Target the dealers.

 Here, the supply vs demand side is inverted, but the focus is the same: help the victims, cut off the perpetrators.